-Miami Mayor Francis Suarez, a fierce Ron DeSantis critic, qualifies for GOP presidential debate
+Miami Mayor Francis Suarez, a fierce DeSantis critic, says he qualifies for GOP presidential debate

 NEW YORK (AP) — Miami Mayor Francis Suarez said Friday that he has qualified for next week’s Republican presidential debate, becoming the ninth White House hopeful to meet the fundraising and polling thresholds required to participate in the opening face-off of the 2024 campaign.

+But senior advisers with the Republican National Committee who spoke on the condition of anonymity to share internal discussions said later that Suarez had not yet officially met the criteria.

-Suarez, 45 and the only Hispanic in the field, will be perhaps the least-known Republican on the stage Wednesday in Milwaukee.
+Suarez, 45 and the only Hispanic in the field, would be perhaps the least-known Republican on the stage Wednesday in Milwaukee.
 But with an audience expected of more than 10 million viewers, he said the debate will give him equal footing to contrast his personality against his higher-profile opponents.
 He argued that he is uniquely positioned to help the Republican Party reach out to Hispanic and younger voters in particular.

 “Oftentimes, it’s not policy because we agree, by and large about policy, right?
 It’s personality, dynamism.
 It’s the ability to connect,” he told The Associated Press in an interview confirming his debate attendance.